Retros That Ship Changes Instead of Notes

 The better version names the workflow, the behavior, and the review window.
 It gives the team something concrete to test.

-Good retro actions make the work system easier to follow.
-“Be more careful with releases” depends on memory.
-“Add a five-point release checklist before production deploys for the next two releases” changes the workflow.
+Good actions reshape the workflow.
+"Be more careful with releases" depends on memory alone and leaves the release path unchanged.
+"Add a five-point release checklist before production deploys for the next two releases" puts the reminder into the release workflow itself.

 Choose fewer actions

-A retro with seven action items may look productive, but it usually creates improvement debt.
-Limit the team to one or two active experiments.
-One finished action beats five forgotten ones.
+A retro with seven action items often creates improvement debt.
+Limit the team to one or two active experiments, and finish one before adding four more.

 Use a lightweight action card